DIY Cold Plunge

 There's tons on the market.
 The Cold Plunge ($5000), Odin Ice Bath ($6900), Polar Monkeys ($2800), ModPlunge ($3000), and more.
 The price range buys different (better?) design and different (better?) chillers, but not much else.

-This is the route I went for a number of reasons.
+This is what I built.
+Initially, it's not as cheap as others (except ready-made options, above), but you may come out ahead with less energy use.
 A well-designed cooler solves insulation, which lowers operating cost significantly, and comes water-tight with a well-fitting lid and drainage hole.
 This build also let me chose all the other components.
 Overall, it's about $1300 cheaper than I could buy pre-made.

 Additionally, buying the cooler first lets you have an ultra-insulated tub that you can use ice with until you decide to build the rest.
 It's around the same cost as the Ice Barrel mentioned above, but better in almost every way.

 My setup chills the water at roughly 2°F per hour.
 With water at 40°F and ambient air around 75°F, when the chiller and pump are off, the cooler's insulation is good enough to only lose roughly 1-2°F per day.
-I will update this when it's warmer where I live — regardless, the chiller is more than enough to keep it cool.
-It can get below 40°F without issue, which is my current operating temperature.
+It can get to 40°F without issue, which is my current operating temperature.
+If you're interested in cooling performance, I have detailed information below.

 The build was quite fun, and I learned a lot.
 Let's get into it.